-So you have fallen for those soft greyhound eyes and are thinking that a greyhound may be a wonderful fit for your family.
-If you have not been owned by a greyhound before, there are some things to know and consider before taking the plunge into adoption.
+So you have fallen for those sweet eyes and are thinking that a sighthound may be a wonderful fit for your family.
+If you have not been owned by a sighthound before, there are some things to know and consider before taking the plunge into adoption.

 First, know that we are here to assist you every step of the way.
 You might start with our Frequently Asked Questions.
 Then, if you have additional questions or just wish to understand these beautiful creatures better, please call us so that you may talk with a MCGR representative.
-We really, really love to talk about greyhounds.
-Take the time to fully understand what greyhounds are like.
-We at MCGR can help you to determine if they are a breed for you and your lifestyle.
-It is our goal for every potential adopter to have realistic expectations and for every greyhound to find his forever home.
+We really, really love to talk about our dogs.
+Take the time to fully understand what our sighthounds are like.
+We at MCGR can help you to determine if they are a type of dog for you and your lifestyle.
+It is our goal for every potential adopter to have realistic expectations and for every foster dog to find his forever home.

-If you haven’t met any greyhounds in person, please come a meet and greet to see the dogs and talk with our volunteers.
-Some excellent reference books that we recommend are “Retired Racing Greyhound for Dummies” by Lee Livingood and, if your dog will have contact with children or you just want to learn great information about how dogs think and express their thoughts, please read “Living with Kids and Dogs…Without Losing your Mind” by Colleen Pelar.
+If you haven’t met any greyhounds or sighthounds in person, there may be a meet and greet near you where you can meet the dogs and talk with our volunteers.
+If your dog will have contact with children or you just want to learn great information about how dogs think and express their thoughts, please read “Living with Kids and Dogs…Without Losing your Mind” by Colleen Pelar.

-MCGR greyhounds are fostered in family homes.
-Foster families help the greyhounds become accustomed to the people, objects, sounds, schedules, freedoms and rules found in most homes.
+MCGR foster dogs are fostered in family homes.
+Foster families help the dogs become accustomed to the people, objects, sounds, schedules, freedoms and rules found in most homes.
 We do our very best to evaluate how each dog responds and interacts with cats, small dogs and older children.

-Our greyhounds each receive a comprehensive physical exam and are fully vaccinated.
-They are spayed/neutered and given a dental exam and cleaning.
-Each hound is tested for heartworm and intestinal worms.
-Any injuries are evaluated and treated.
-Each foster dog is given two doses of Drontal Plus, which is a normal protocol to address intestinal parasites, and started on monthly Heartgard Plus and Frontline Plus during the flea/tick season.
+Our foster dogs each receive a comprehensive physical exam and are fully vaccinated.
+They are spayed/neutered and given dental treatment as needed.
+Each hound is tested for heartworm and any injuries are evaluated and treated.
+Each foster dog is started on monthly Interceptor Plus and Frontline Plus during the flea/tick season.
 We want to be sure that each dog is healthy at adoption time and, if there is any medical concern which may require future treatment, it is fully disclosed to the potential adopter.

-Greyhounds are sweet and sensitive dogs.
+Sighthounds are sweet and sensitive dogs.
 They are companion dogs and want only to be with their people.
-Bringing a greyhound into your family will bring years of joy, however it also requires a commitment on your part.
+Bringing a dog into your family will bring years of joy, however it also requires a commitment on your part.
 A greyhound may live an average of 12-14 years.
 Please be sure that you are prepared for the financial aspects of having a dog.
-Also be certain that you are ready to devote the time, attention and training a dog needs in order to become a happy and well behaved family member for the duration of his life.
+Also be certain that you are ready to devote the time, attention and training a dog needs in order to become a happy and well-behaved family member for the duration of his life.

-Remember, we love to talk about greyhounds and welcome your interest and questions.
+Remember, we love to talk about sighthounds and welcome your interest and questions.
 855-624-7397